Welcome to Vanderbilt University’s ACGME-accredited Clinical Informatics Fellowship program.

 Most of the course work will occur in the context of the classes for the master’s program in Applied Clinical Informatics (MSACI), where fellows will have the opportunity to work alongside physician leaders from other hospitals and medical institutions enrolled in the program.

-We received accreditation from the Anesthesiology RRC in September 2015 and will admit our inaugural fellows on July 1, 2016.
+We received accreditation from the Anesthesiology RRC in September 2015 and admitted our inaugural fellow on July 1, 2016.
 After successful completion of the fellowship, Fellows will become candidates eligible to sit for the clinical informatics subspecialty board examination.

 Maintaining Clinical Skills

-Fellows will spend some of their time providing direct patient care in their specialty area in order to maintain clinical skills and deepen their experience in clinical environments.
-In most instances, this care will be provided at the Vanderbilt University Medical Center; however, arrangements can be made to use an alternative site for clinical specialties for example the local VA hospital.
+Fellows will spend some of their time providing direct patient care in their specialty area in order to maintain clinical skills and deepen their experience in clinical environments through moonlighting efforts

 Generally, there is no call required except for unusual circumstances where the provision of direct patient care is required.
 Call or extended hours will be subject to the recommendations and policies of the Accreditation Council for Graduate Medical Education (ACGME).

-Moonlighting is not encouraged as it may interfere with required learning.
-Any moonlighting must be approved by the program director and must comply with Vanderbilt University Medical Center and the ACGME's duty hour and moonlighting policies.
+>Any moonlighting must be approved by Vanderbilt’s GME office and the program director and must comply with Vanderbilt University Medical Center and the ACGME's duty hour and moonlighting policies.
 Fellows must comply with Vanderbilt’s Office of Graduate Medical Education rules of Moonlighting.